 Athletes from all around the world are in London for the 2012 Olympics, but they won’t be the only ones competing.
-As a program watched by millions of people around the world, the Olympics are an opportunity to achieve marketing success with one of the biggest audiences possible.
-However, the opportunities to market during the Olympic Games this year are bigger and better than ever before thanks to social media.
+As a program watched by millions across the globe, the Olympics are an opportunity to achieve marketing success with one of the biggest audiences possible.
+However, the opportunities to market during Olympics 2012 are bigger and better than ever before thanks to social media.
 Now being titled the “Socialympics,” this year’s games will not only show us the best athletic talent in the world, but also a fleet of innovative new marketing techniques from major global companies.
 Let the games begin!

-Though the torch has yet to be lit, companies have already started their market competition.
-So, what company has already struck marketing gold?
+Though the torch has yet to be lit, companies have already started their marketing competition.
+So, what company has struck gold?

 Procter & Gamble understood the unifying significance of the Olympic Games and embraced that notion by creating a campaign centered on something everyone, everywhere has in common: Mom (or should we say, “Mum”).